New Balance Falmouth Road Race FAQs

 Please visit MarathonFoto to view your race photos.
 You will need your race number to access your photos.
 Please allow 48 hours after the race for photos to be identified and loaded.

-Yes, top finishers will be presented at the at approximately 10:45 AM on the ball field near the finish.
+Top 3 M/F finishers and top wheelchair M/F are celebrated at the finish line immediately after finishing.
 Age-group and Falmouth resident age group awards will be held in September for the top male and female in each category.